demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-PS-Remote_Get_MFT_README.md

 This playbook does not use any sub-playbooks.

 ### Integrations
-* PowerShellRemoting
+This playbook does not use any integrations.

 ### Scripts
-This playbook does not use any scripts.
+* UnzipFile
+* Sleep
+* Set

 ### Commands
+* ps-remote-export-mft
 * ps-remote-download-file
-* ps-remote-export-mft

 ## Playbook Inputs
 ---